KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

         WallE[1] = WallE[1] + 0

-    # print coordinates if a step isn't a factor of 3
+    # print coordinates if a step's difference isn't a factor of 3
     diff = WallE[0] - WallE[1]
     if (diff % 3) != 0:
         print("(",WallE[0], WallE[1], ")")

-# There is no output, meaning in ten million steps all states followed the rules of the preserved invariant.
+# This program compiles and there is no output, meaning in ten million steps all states followed the rules of the preserved invariant.

 ```